M-o-a-T/moat/doc/spec_message.rst

 notifications are the sole exception.

-Clients may receive broadcast messages from other clients, if so configured, but they may only transmit delayed low-priority messages in reply.
+Clients may receive broadcast messages from other clients, if so configured, but any reply *must* be a randomly-delayed low-priority message.

 Broadcast messages